The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 Like CVR(T), Warrior is a family of vehicles built with a common hull and automotive components.

-A Warrior powerpack consists of a 550hp Rolls Royce/Perkins CV-8TCA Condor diesel engine and a General Motors X-300-4B automatic transmission.
-The same engine, albeit in 12-cylinder format, was used for the Challenger and the Scammell Commander tank transporter, a rather intelligent piece of commonality that seems to elude us these days.
+A Warrior power pack consists of a 550hp Rolls-Royce/Perkins CV-8TCA Condor diesel engine and a General Motors X-300-4B automatic transmission.
+The same engine, albeit in 12-cylinder format, was used for the Challenger and the Scammel Commander tank transporter, a rather intelligent piece of commonality that seems to elude us these days.

 Warrior power pack

-Although the prototype had two fuel tanks in side-mounted external panniers the production models use a translucent polyethene fuel tank underneath the turret that delivers a range of approximately 600km.
-During the Gulf War, it was reported that the movement of fuel in the tank induced motion sickness so it is often painted.
+Although the prototype had two fuel tanks in side-mounted external panniers the production models use a translucent polythene fuel tank underneath the turret that delivers a range of approximately 600 km.
+During the Gulf War, it was reported that the movement of fuel in the tank induced motion sickness, so it is often painted.

-A number of variants came into service with the British Army and GKN developed and proposed a number of others.
+Several variants came into service with the British Army, and GKN developed and proposed some others.

 FV510 Infantry Section Vehicle (492 produced)